 In many areas of the country, past or current coal mining activity can affect property sales.
 Coal mining activity can sometimes make the ground that houses are built on unstable and this can have many complications which could have a knock on effect on the value of your home when you come to sell it.

 In well-known coal mining areas, a coal mining search is essential prior to the completion of a house purchase and usually conducted by a solicitor or conveyancer before you buy a property.

-This is especially evident in areas such as Yorkshire and the North of England, particularly Barnsley and Pontefract, which were famous mining communities.
+Although coal mining is a lot less prevalent nowadays, there are still activities such as open-cast mining that is still carried out in certain areas, especially evident in areas such as Yorkshire and the North of England, particularly Barnsley and Pontefract, which were famous mining communities.